pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ### Performing a dry-run

-If you want to see which tasks would be executed without executing them, you can do a dry-run.
+You can do a dry-run to see which tasks would be executed without executing them.

 ```console
 $ pytask --dry-run